SOS orbits QuickBooks. LineNow orbits your POS.

 When to choose SOS Inventory

-You are a small manufacturer or wholesale distributor on QuickBooks Online.
+You are a manufacturer or wholesale distributor on QuickBooks Online.
 You need serial / lot tracking, multi-bin warehouses, or work orders.
 You don't have a POS-driven retail or restaurant operation.
 The accounting integration is the most important integration in your stack.

 When to choose LineNow